Basas1/Vk_bot/README.md

 ```bash
 pip install .
 ```
+This script will also install the following libraries if they haven't been installed yet:
+- vk_api
+- requests
+- selenium

 ## How to use
 Once you installed and launched `bot.py` you can send personal messages to vk-user attached to bot-login stated